AmmarNusrat/e-commerce/README.md

 # Project Title

 ## Description
-A responsive e commerce website with differenr options like shop, about, contact, shopping cart etc
+A responsive e commerce website with different options like shop, about, contact, shopping cart etc Currently working on the backend of the project .
+Stay tuned for the future advancements!

 ## Features
 - Responsive website